 All big efforts and challenges need of a powerful human staff.
 In order to achieve the objectives of the projects in which the Chair of Computational Mathematics is involved a multidisciplinary team has been formed.
 Here you can see the people related to the Chair of Computational Mathematics as research members or as projects’ staff:

-Dario Pighin is a PhD Student.
+Dario Pighin is a PhD Student at Universidad Autónoma de Madrid (UAM).
 He earned both the Bachelor’s Degree and the Master’s Degree in Mathematics at the University of Rome Tor Vergata (Rome 2).
 Master’s thesis is about the Turnpike Property in Optimal Control Theory.
 Currently, he is studying for his PhD in Control Theory, under the joint supervision of professor Enrique Zuazua.

-Miren Arretxe is the Administrative Project Manager at the research project funded by the European Research Council Advanced Grant “DYCON: Dynamic Control”.
+Miren Arretxe is the Administrative Project Manager at the research project funded by the European Research Council Advanced Grant DyCon: Dynamic Control.
+She got her PhD in toxicology Napier University (Edinbourgh, Scotland).
 She has developed most of her professional career on the environmental field covering different aspects such as the development of implementation methodology to comply with environmental regulatory procedures and simplification tools and expert assistance for European funding programs.

 Sergio Pascual is the Web Engineer in DyCon: Dynamic Control, the Advanced Research Project funded by the European Research Council(ERC).
 He earned a Bachelor’s Degree in the University of the Basque Country in Software Engineering in 2017.
 He has worked as an intern in Dominion Global(Bilbao, Spain) and Meemo-Tec(Graz, Austria), developing hibrid web applications.
 Currently he is studying for a Master’s Degree in Web Engineering in the International University of La Rioja.